shinhermit/ipsen-oxiane-automation/README.md

  > Default output format [None]: json
 ```

+AWS CLI is part of the project requirements (listed in the requirements.txt) file.

 You can find the _Access Key_ and the _Secret Access Key_ in the AWS console.

 [More info here](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html "AWS CLI")